 Depending on your preferred investment, use the formula above to calculate the expected ROI.

-Rather than blasting your message to broad populations, inbound marketing lets you target customers who are actively looking for solutions like yours.
+Rather than blasting your message to broad populations like most traditional marketing methods, they let you target customers who are actively looking for solutions like yours.

 The beauty of digital marketing and content marketing is that it presents a much more level playing field for businesses of all sizes.
 If you're willing to invest in a team (and invest in their training), you can outrank the big boys — provided that your content really connects with buyers.